seyerjo/fa2trakt/README.md

 - **Report Bugs or Suggest Enhancements:** Open an [Issue on GitHub](https://github.com/seyerjo/fa2trakt/issues).
 Please describe the problem or suggestion with as much detail as possible.
 - **Contribute Code:** If you want to submit code, please follow our contribution process.
 This generally involves forking the repository, creating a branch, implementing your changes, and submitting a Pull Request.

-For detailed guidelines on how to contribute, setting up the development environment for collaboration, and the Pull Request process, please refer to [CONTRIBUTION_GUIDELINES.md](./CONTRIBUTION_GUIDELINES.md).
+For detailed guidelines on how to contribute, setting up the development environment for collaboration, and the Pull Request process, please refer to [Contribution Guidelines](./CONTRIBUTION_GUIDELINES.md).

 ## Known Issues 🐛